kennyzhang620/Otter_PassGen/README.md

 # How to Use
 It consists of two main components, the Chromium compatible extension frontend and the Flask-based Python backend.
+For your convenience, a Dockerized version is provided for easy setup and consistency across multiple platforms.
+Just supply a key and build!

 ## Chromium based extension